chinazhangchao/list_spider/README.md

 ListSpider.new($next_list).start
 ```

-And there are many options to use
+And there are many options can set

 ```ruby
 TaskStruct.new(href, local_path, http_method: :get, params: {}, extra_data: nil, parse_method: nil)